“Food Service Safety Comprehensive Sample Exam I"

 Chapter 12-4

-13. When it comes to the US Regulatory System for Food, the Food Code is written at the
+13. When it comes to the US Regulatory System for Food, the Food Code is

 A. Federal Level